 There they sit—you could spot them a mile away.
 A man and woman face each other across a table at a downtown bistro, looking nervous and awkward.
 No doubt about it, they’re on their first date.

 How do we know it’s their first time out together?
-All the observable and obvious clues: They are nicely groomed and wearing freshly pressed clothes—stylish, but not overdone.
+All the observable and obvious clues: They are nicely groomed—stylish, but not overdone.
 There is a stiff formality to the way they sit—no slouching.
 They scan the room, menu, and table setting, only occasionally making eye contact.

 Biggest clue of all: The salad course is punctuated by strained silence and forced small talk.
 The two pick at their dinner salads, staring down at the leafy mound before them.
 He seems tongue-tied, she seems self-conscious.
 Finally, one of them tries to grease the wheels of conversation.